htammen/docker-lazynvim/README.md

 the container takes a few seconds (~30) until I'm able to work with lazyvim.
 Following calls of `docker start` are very fast.

 I have a container for every project I work on.
-In the project root directory I have the following two shell scripts that I use to
+In my $HOME/bin directory (it's in my $PATH) I have the following two shell scripts that I use to
 `run` (create) and `start` the container.

 lv-docker-run